qwerty084/vue3-chessboard/README.md

 ### Chessboard config

-You can pass a config object to the chessboard component as a prop (:board-config).
+You can pass a config object to the chessboard component to modify the board to your needs, as a prop (:board-config).
 The config object is optional and will be merged with the [default config](https://github.com/qwerty084/vue3-chessboard/blob/main/src/helper/DefaultConfig.ts).
 The default config is based on the [lichess board config](https://github.com/lichess-org/chessground/blob/master/src/state.ts).
+Additionally custom callback functions can be passed to the component.
+For example a custom function can be run on piece selection or after each move.

 <br>